oskarhs/LikelihoodHistograms.jl/README.md

 ## Example usage

-This module exports the two functions `histogram_regular` and `histogram_irregular`, offering automatic histogram construction for a 1-dimensional data samples.
+This module exports the two functions `histogram_regular` and `histogram_irregular`, offering automatic histogram construction for 1-dimensional samples.
 A detailed exposition of all keyword arguments can be found by typing `?histogram_regular` and `?histogram_irregular` in the repl.

 ```julia
 julia> using LikelihoodHistograms, Plots, Random